 The Graduate Fellowship fosters a community of impressive and accomplished PhD candidates in various disciplines of Jewish studies.
 Each fellow offers a unique perspective and provides a distinctive contribution to the nascent field of Jewish law and legal theory.
 In addition to working closely with other fellows and gaining literacy in legal theory and its application to the study of Jewish texts, fellows interact regularly with prominent scholars, both in Judaic studies and legal theory, and participate in the CJL’s growing community of interdisciplinary discourse.

-In addition to the legal theory seminar, first-year fellows also attend two seminars devoted to the integration of Jewish studies and legal theory.
+In addition to the legal theory seminar, fellows also attend two seminars devoted to the integration of Jewish studies and legal theory.
 These “integration seminars” are led by prominent Jewish studies scholars.
-During the 2012-2013 academic year, integration seminars are being led by Christine Hayes (Religion, Yale University) and Yair Lorberbaum (Law, Bar-Ilan University).
+During the 2013-2014 academic year, integration seminars are being led by Christine Hayes (Religion, Yale University) and Isaiah Gafni (Jewish History, Hebrew University).

 Because a major goal of the seminar is to create an intellectual community, fellows are expected to work together and to share their own work with one another.
-In the first year of the seminar, fellows team up in pairs and select several primary texts from a larger group that are provided at the beginning of the seminar, and present the texts in light of the theories we have learned.
-In addition, fellows share with the group what they are currently working on and give the group a sense of the state of methodological inquiry in their particular field, whether that is history, Talmud, philosophy, etc. Fellows are expected to present a paper at the Graduate Conference, which is held at the end of the second year.
-During the second year, fellows work together on that paper by, first, examining the primary sources together and then suggesting ways to expand one’s approach through the resources of legal theory.
+Fellows team up in pairs and select several primary texts from a larger group that are provided at the beginning of the seminar, and present the texts in light of the theories we have learned.
+In addition, fellows share with the group what they are currently working on and give the group a sense of the state of methodological inquiry in their particular field, whether that is history, Talmud, philosophy, etc. Fellows are expected to present a paper at the Graduate Conference, which is held at the end of the year.

 1. Completed application form.
 Applications should be submitted electronically to email@example.com.

 2. Current Resume